MerleSt/SpotifyPlaylistMoosic/README.md

-**Spotify Playlist**
+# 🎵 Spotify Playlist Creation

+## 🎯 Objective

-The Task: You have a CSV file with audio features of 5000 songs taken from Spotify.
-Create playlists with at least 50 and at most 250 songs, whose features are as simliar as possible.
+Given a CSV file with audio features of 5,000 songs sourced from Spotify, the goal is to create playlists consisting of a minimum of 50 songs and a maximum of 250 songs, ensuring the features within each playlist are as similar as possible.

-As you can see this project displayls a clustering problem, which can be solved using usupervised machine learning, since there are no pre defined clusters.
-Beneath you can see the outline of my work.
-I will take you through it, step by step.
-Further comments are provided in the notebooks itself.

-As you can see in the notebooks folder, there are two notebooks, one in which I clean the data, and one in which I make the actual analysis.
-In the Data folder you can see the data used in this project, once the original file and once the cleaned and ready to use for analysis file.

-Your project should now have three main parts:
+This represents a clustering problem, ideally suited for unsupervised machine learning, given the absence of predefined clusters.
+The subsequent sections provide a structured breakdown of the approach I undertook, including a step-by-step walkthrough.
+Detailed annotations can be found within the notebooks themselves.

+Within the **notebooks** folder, two primary notebooks can be observed:

-1. Data preparation:
+1. Data Cleaning 🧹
+2. Analysis 📊

+Additionally, the **Data** folder contains:

+1. The original dataset 📁
+2. The cleaned dataset, prepared for analysis 📁
+3. The project can be broadly divided into three pivotal sections:

+## 1️⃣ Data Preparation 📚

 - Reading the data
-- Initial quick exploration
+- Initial overview and exploration
-- Dropping unwanted features
+- Exclusion of non-essential features

-2. Modelling:
+## 2️⃣ Modelling 🖥️

-- Data scaling (potentially, other transformations)
+- Potential data scaling and additional transformations
-- K-Means exploration of clusters (elbow method, silhouette coefficient…)
+- Initial exploration with K-Means (employing techniques such as the elbow method and silhouette coefficient)
-- K-Means final model
+- Finalized K-Means model

-3. Cluster exploration:
+## 3️⃣ Cluster Exploration 🔍

-- Univariate and bivariate exploration of the clusters
+- Univariate and bivariate analysis of clusters
-- Manual labelling of the clusters
+- Manual categorization and labeling of clusters